 How much should I pay for an artificial Christmas tree?

-What are pre-lit Christmas trees and should I buy one?
+What is a pre-lit Christmas tree – and should I buy one?

 Pre-lit Christmas trees are simply trees that already have lights on.
 The beauty of buying a tree with the lights already on is firstly the saving – as there’s no need to buy extra lights.
 Secondly, the placement is a real bonus.
 As the lights are already evenly distributed throughout the whole tree, it saves you the job of fiddling about and potentially getting in a tangle over the perfect arrangement.